-All exams will be administered on E-Learning.
-On the scheduled day, exams will be available on E-Learning between 8:30 a.m. and 4:30 p.m., and you will have 60 minutes to complete the exam.
+All exams will be administered on e-Learning.
+The first two exams will be available on e-Learning between 8:30 a.m. and 4:30 p.m. on the scheduled day; the third exam will be available only during the two-hour block allotted for the final exam by the Registrar's Office.
+For all three exams, you will have 60 minutes to complete the exam once you begin.
 There will be no lecture on the day of exams, but students are required to attend discussion sections on the day of exams as usual.

 Exams must be taken at the scheduled time; there will be no makeup exams.
 Exceptions will be made only in the case of incapacitating illness or other university-approved absence.
-In such cases, you must provide Dr. Gravlee with written documentation from an appropriate authority at least 24 hours before the exam.
+In such cases, you must provide Dr. Gravlee with written documentation from an appropriate authority at least 24 hours before the exam or as soon as possible thereafter.
 Teaching Assistants (TAs) may not give permission for make-up exams.